AntonioDell/simple-backend/README.md

 Install npm dependencies with `npm install`.

 Start docker containers with `make up`.
-It is equivalent to running `sudo docker-compose up -d`.
+It is equivalent to running `sudo docker-compose --env-file ./env/dev.env -f docker-compose.yml up -d`.

-Node server will be hosted at localhost:8080 (if you didn't change `.env`).
+Node server will be hosted at localhost:8080 (if you didn't change `/env/dev.env`).

-To inspect docker container startup use `sudo docker-compose up` instead of `make up`.
+To inspect docker container startup use `make up-debug` (or `sudo docker-compose --env-file ./env/dev.env -f docker-compose.yml up`).

 ## Deploy to prod